maeddes/hse-2022-winter/README.md

 * Explain or list 1 advantage&disadvantage comparing JIB and Paketo/CNB to original Dockerfiles
 * How is a container image build up internally?
 * Which are criterias you can think that make image building "better"

+### Review questions

+* "WHY" do you need an enterprise architecture?
+What are the requirements?
+* How can you solve these problems with framework or containers?
+* "At which do you need more?"
+* "What else do you need?"